Skip to main content

 Doctor holding nasal spray bottle

-The experimental therapeutics approach focuses not only on testing whether new interventions show clinical benefit, but, more importantly, on a staged approach where researchers initially establish confidence that the intervention is acting on the presumed target in humans, through a dose-dependent mechanism.
+The experimental therapeutics approach focuses not only on testing whether new interventions show clinical benefit, but, more importantly, on a staged approach where researchers initially establish confidence that the intervention is acting on the presumed target in humans, through a dose-dependent relationship, when appropriate.
 If successful, larger clinical trials would serve to reconfirm target engagement and further assess clinical impact of the potential intervention.
 If the interventions do not work in the expected manner, negative results are likewise scientifically informative and fundamental.
 In the case of an intervention engaging the target but failing to demonstrate a clinical effect, the target would be disqualified.
 If the intervention fails to adequately engage the target, the intervention would be disqualified from further consideration.

 The experimental therapeutics framework also recognizes that clinical targets may differ qualitatively and quantitatively throughout the life course.
 Therefore, there needs to be a strong scientific premise for selecting clinical targets within a particular age range.
 Additionally, the dose of an intervention that is safe and effective for target engagement may be age- or developmental stage-dependent and should be systematically established in advance of efficacy testing.
-It is also recognized that multiple targets may need to be engaged to exert beneficial outcomes.
+It is also recognized that multiple targets often need to be engaged to exert beneficial outcomes.

 To more effectively develop new preventive and treatment interventions based on novel genomic, engineering, neurobiological, and behavioral advancements, NIMH will support research that employs the following Strategies: